By Katy Koch

 Optimists willingly explain things, believing children will learn and improve.
 They expect things to go well and believe the best about their children.
 Optimists see what’s right before they see what’s wrong, and they only see the negative when it’s necessary.
 Optimists won’t panic when children make mistakes or expect them to continue making mistakes.
 An optimist won’t say, “You never learn” or “How many times do I have to tell you this?”

-Positive parents talk more about what they want than about the current behavior they see.
+Positive parents talk more about what they want than about the current behaviour they see.
 For instance, if you’re frustrated that your children are constantly forgetting assignments or supplies, you might say, “Don’t forget.”
 This reminds them of what they’re doing wrong.
 Instead, you can try saying, “Be sure to remember.”
 You can say, “Be on time,” instead of “Don’t be late,” and “Please be quiet because your sister is napping,” instead of “I wish you would stop all that yelling.”
 Do you see the positive nature of these messages?
 A simple switch in language can convey an encouraging tone.

 Indifference might be one of the most painful feelings children receive from parents and other adults.
 The opposite is enthusiasm, defined as “lively interest.”
 When your children know you’re sincerely interested in them, what they’re doing and how they’re doing, they’ll be more apt to trust you, care what you think and listen to what you have to say.